UIUCLearningLanguageLab/LabWebsite/content/publications.md

 Willits, J. A., Wojcik, E. H., Seidenberg, M. S., & Saffran, J. R. (2013).
 Toddlers activate lexical semantic knowledge in the absence of visual referents: evidence from auditory priming.
 Infancy, 18, 1053-1075.

 ## Refereed Conference Papers
+Marasli, Z. B. & Montag, J. L. (2025).
+The applications and limitations of the burstiness metric in investigating the temporal distribution of words in child-centered Audio.
+Proceedings of the 44th Annual Conference of the Cognitive Science (pp. XX-XX).
+San Francisco: CA: Cognitive Science Society.

+Galindo, M. & Montag, J. L. (2025).
+The role of siblings on infant language exposure in daylong audio recordings.
+Proceedings of the 44th Annual Conference of the Cognitive Science Society (pp. XX-XX).
+San Francisco: CA: Cognitive Science Society.

 Marasli, Z. B. & Montag, J. L. (2023).
 Optimizing random time sampling of daylong audio.
 Proceedings of the 42nd Annual Conference of the Cognitive Science Society (pp. 87-94).
 Sydney, NSW, Australia: Cognitive Science Society.